SF-Admin-Checklist-2018

 Salesforce Security: Admin Checklist

 The following post was written by Prag Ravichandran Kamalaveni, Salesforce Practice Lead at CloudKettle.
 Prag is an experienced consultant and an avid supporter of the Salesforce community.
 In addition to being a 6X Salesforce certified consultant, he has helped more than 250 people become certified as either Salesforce Administrators or Developers.
 Prag, was selected to speak at Dreamforce 2018.
-In this blog post, we’ll be sharing an overview of Prag’s presentation: Salesforce Security: Admin Checklist
+In this blog post, we’ll be sharing an overview of Prag’s presentation: Salesforce Security: Admin Checklist.

 As a Salesforce Administrator, security should be a top priority.
 Here are the top five ways you can mitigate security risks as a Salesforce Administrator.